 The meta-regulation is a flexible alternative over the traditional command-and-control based regulation and conceptualized as a dynamic process-oriented regulatory institution (4).
-It entered the mainstream of the regulatory lexicon in the 1990s and early 2000s (20).
-Peter Grabosky has primarily developed the concept of meta-regulation in 1995.
+It entered the mainstream of the Peter Grabosky has primarily developed the concept of meta-regulation in 1995.
 However, it is subsequently advanced by Darren Sinclair (1998) and Christine Parker (2002).